ray-project/llm-applications/README.md

     - [ ] w/ and w/out context (value of RAG)
     - [ ] # of chunks to use in context
         - Does using more resources help/harm?
-        - 1, 5, 10 will all fit in smallest context length of 4K)
+        - 1, 5, 10 will all fit in the smallest context length of 4K)
     - [ ] Chunking size/overlap
-        - related to # of chunks + context length but we'll treat as indepdent variable
+        - related to # of chunks + context length, but we'll treat as independent variable
     - [ ] Embedding (top 3 in leaderboard)
         - global leaderboard may not be your leaderboard (empirically validate)
     - Later